joeyan/gaussian_splatting/README.md

 Evaluations done with the Mip-NeRF 360 dataset at ~1 megapixel resoloution.
 This corresponds to the 2x downsampled indoor scenes and 4x downsampled outdoor scenes.
 Every 8th image was used for the test split.

-Here are some comparisons with the with the official implementation (copied from "Per-Scene Error Metrics).
+Here are some comparisons with the with the official implementation (copied from "Per-Scene Error Metrics").

 | Method       | Dataset     | PSNR | SSIM | N Gaussians | Train Duration*  |